mrchaoticx/Never-Block/README.md

 # Never-Block
-A unblock file with remote updating through fetch requests.
+A unblock file with remote updating through Fetch requests and Github.
 Put in a file and update without getting a new file!